Date(s) - 02/10/2018

 Co- authors of one of the most distinctive books about American flora will join us -BOTH of them!!
 Join us and Gerould Wilhelm and Laura Rericha for this special event.

 Their book “Flora of the Chicago Region” is everything that the Swink and Wilhelm “Plants of the Chicago Region” was, and more.
 The book gives tremendous data about the nearby counties in four states (WI, IL, IN, MI) and is actually a resource nationally for anybody interested in native plants and their associates.
 Truly a great American botanical book!
-Dr. Gerould Wilhelm will tell us about both of these books that he co-authored and Laura Rericha will tell us about her contribution to this new title.
+Dr. Gerould Wilhelm will tell us about both of these books that he co-authored and Laura Rericha will tell us about how insects are associated with the plants.

-Their book, retailing for $125.00 will be available for $100.00.
+The book, retailing for $125.00 will be available for $100.00.
 It includes thousands of maps and pictures.
 One attendee will be selected for a free book, as a door prize.
 Amazon was recently out of stock.
+You will save on shipping too.

 Coffee, juice and snacks will be be served.